MartinMiles/awesome-sitecore/readme.md

 - [Cache-Processing-Instance](https://github.com/ParTech/Cache-Processing-Instance) - a proof-of-concept for a dedicated HTML cache processing instance.
 - [ExperienceEditorCache](https://github.com/marek-musielak/Skillcore.ExperienceEditorCache) - a caching module which makes working with Sitecore Experience Editor more pleasant.
 - [ManualHtmlCacheClearer](https://github.com/TwentyGotoTen/ManualHtmlCacheClearer) - clear specific HTML Caches on local and remote instances from the Sitecore client.
+- [CacheCounters](https://github.com/matthewkenny/CacheCounters) - peport Sitecore cache size information to Windows performance counters.
+- [Sitecore Rules-Based Output Caching](https://github.com/zkniebel/Sitecore-Advanced-Output-Caching) - provides rules-based Sitecore output caching variance support, enabling the caching of personalized components and other components that require more complex cache variance logic.

 ## Commerce

 - [Reference Storefront](https://github.com/Sitecore/Reference-Storefront) - Sitecore Reference Storefront.
 - [Commerce Sample Plugins](https://github.com/Sitecore/SitecoreCommerce) - a sample code for Sitecore Commerce Plugins (targeted toward XC 9.0.3 and 9.1).
 - [HabitatHome Commerce](https://github.com/Sitecore/Sitecore.HabitatHome.Commerce) - an example built using SXA on XP and XC following the Helix architecture principles.
+- [sitecore-commerce-configuration](https://github.com/richardszalay/sitecore-commerce-configuration) - tools for configuring and boostrapping Sitecore Commerce Engine configuration.
+- [Plumber for Sitecore Commerce](https://github.com/richardszalay/plumber-sc) - tool to view Sitecore Commerce Engine Configuration.
+- [Short Confirmation Codes](https://github.com/dsolovay/ShortConfirmationCodes) - provides six character confirmation codes (configurable), randomly generated, and tracked in the commerce database to avoid conflicts, as shorter codes are easier to communicate over support calls and for some clients may be more convenient than the 25 character confirmations that are provided out of the box.

 ## Configuration